-In order to avoid inventory and shipping errors, multiple-box items must be consolidated on a pallet as the salable item, for example by placing six monitors, six printers and six CPU's together on one pallet.
+In order to avoid inventory and shipping errors, multiple-box items must be consolidated on a pallet as the saleable item, for example by placing six monitors, six printers and six CPUs together on one pallet.

 8.5.
 Pre-Existing Vendor Carton Labels